brick/geo/README.md

 Requirements and installation
 -----------------------------

-This library requires PHP 7.4 or PHP 8.
-For PHP 7.2 & 7.3, you can use version 0.5.
+This library requires PHP 8.
+For PHP 7.4, you can use version `0.7`.

 Install the library with [Composer](https://getcomposer.org/):